 Create a picture of the Emu in the Sky, linking it to the activities of the emu on the land that you could use to tell a friend that it is a good time to collect emu eggs.
-Where possible, use colours and materials sourced from your local environment to create your image.
+Use colours and materials sourced from your local environment to create your image.